POLICY TITLE: Policy on Equal Employment Opportunity/Affirmative Action at

 The broad-based efforts of all faculty and staff are key to meeting the university's equal employment opportunity commitments.
 At Carnegie Mellon, non-discrimination and affirmative action are everyone's responsibility.

-In support of Carnegie Mellon's affirmative action and equal employment opportunity commitments, Everett L. Tademy, director for equal opportunity services, has been charged with responsibility for coordination of the university's EEO/AA programs, which includes: developing and implementing procedures, policies and programs and bringing new initiatives to the attention of senior administrators; formulating Carnegie Mellon's affirmative action plans and monitoring and reporting results; and handling or referring complaints to appropriate university access points.
+In support of Carnegie Mellon's affirmative action and equal employment opportunity commitments, Equal Opportunity Services has been charged with responsibility for coordination of the university's EEO/AA programs, which includes: developing and implementing procedures, policies and programs and bringing new initiatives to the attention of senior administrators; formulating Carnegie Mellon's affirmative action plans and monitoring and reporting results; and handling or referring complaints to appropriate university access points.
 EOS maintains communication with appropriate external organizations in order to remain informed about employment and affirmative action issues.
-The department also coordinates accommodations for individuals with disabilities, as well as compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+The department also coordinates accommodations for individuals with disabilities, as well as compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA).

 Other individuals and offices carrying specific responsibilities for EEO/AA include: